mikecann/mikecann.co.uk/public/posts/flashdevelop-preloaders-and-gamejacket/post.md

 <span class="spnMessageText" id="msg"> As you can see this is just the standard Game Jacket security check code but with a little more helpful message if the the security check fails.

-Now this is in we need to make sure that this is our new &quot;document&quot; class for the game, to do this in FlashDevelop right-click GJCheck.as and select always compile:
+Now this is in we need to make sure that this is our new "document" class for the game, to do this in FlashDevelop right-click GJCheck.as and select always compile:

 ![](../../../../../flash/GameJacketTutorial/03.png)

-Now you can test run your game again and unsurprisingly you should be presented with &quot;An error has occured please contact: [you@webmaster.com](mailto:you@webmaster.com)&quot;, this is because your game hasnt been uploaded to the GameJacket website yet and hasnt been approved.
+Now you can test run your game again and unsurprisingly you should be presented with "An error has occured please contact: [you@webmaster.com](mailto:you@webmaster.com)", this is because your game hasnt been uploaded to the GameJacket website yet and hasnt been approved.

 To get around the security check and make the rest of this tutorial possible change the constructor in GJCheck.as to add this line: